SQL PHP HTML ASP JavaScript articles and free scripts to download

-Linking Checkbox value to a table record in PHP
+Linking Checkbox value to a MySQL table record

 Check box can be linked to records in a database table.
 This way we can keep the checkbox status checked or not based on the data we receive from the table.
-We can also read the checkbox status and update a record in a table.
+We can also read the checkbox status and update the same based on changes.
 Let us understand this with an example.

 In a hotel you can display a menu to the guest and ask them to select their favorite dishes.
 We can save the user choice and display the selected items to the same guest in his next visit.
 Guest can alter the choice and update the record.